-The accompanying financial statements were obtained from the Company's accounting records and are presented in accordance with the applicable financial reporting framework and, in particular, the accounting principles and criteria contained therein, to give true and fair view of the Company's equity and financial position, and the results of its transactions and cash flows in the year then ended.
-These financial statements, which were approved by the Company's Board of Directors, will be submitted for approval by the Sole Shareholder.
+The accompanying financial statements were obtained from the Company's accounting records and are presented in accordance with the applicable financial reporting framework and, in particular, the accounting principles and criteria contained therein, to give true and fair view of the Company's equity and financial position, and the results of its operations and cash flows in the year then ended.
+These financial statements, which were authorised for issue by the Company's Board of Directors, will be submitted for approval by the Sole Shareholder.
 It is expected that they will be approved without modification.
-The financial statements for 2017 were approved by the Sole Shareholder on 23 April 2018.
+The financial statements for 2018 were approved by the Sole Shareholder on 26 April 2019.